stewest/GatsbyDrupalSectorDemo/README.md

 - If you're using the example demodb.sql this will already be installed.
 * Gatsby
 * Gatsby JSON:API Extras
+* Key Authentication
 ### Notice:
   You must enable the Content Moderation, Workflows, JSON:API Extras, JSON:API modules to install Gatsby.
-  (I had to enable this via drush to get it to work)
+  (I had to enable this via drush to get it to work properly)

 # GATSBY Frontend
 - `cd gatsby`